RyanZim/eslint-config-problems/README.md

 - `prefer-rest-params` - Use rest parameters instead of `arguments`.
 - `prefer-const` - I realize this is very opinionated; if you don't like it, add `prefer-const: off` to your config.

-### `node8` sub-config

-There is a sub-config, accessible at `problems/node8`, which forces ES features supported by Node.js 8+.
-Specifically, it enforces the use of the exponentiation operator instead of `Math.pow()`.

-It also sets `ecmaVersion: 2017` in the `parserOptions`, so that ESLint can parse `async`/`await` code with no additional setup.

 ### I disagree with rule X; you missed rule Y

 If you disagree; feel free to open an issue.
 I'm open to changing rules if you have a good reason.

 If I missed a rule that prevents an actual problem or is otherwise in keeping with the general guidelines above, please open an issue as well; I just might add it.

+## sub-configs

+### `node8`

+There is a sub-config, accessible at `problems/node8`, which forces ES features supported by Node.js 8+.
+Specifically, it enforces the use of the exponentiation operator instead of `Math.pow()`.

+It also sets `ecmaVersion: 2017` in the `parserOptions`, so that ESLint can parse `async`/`await` code with no additional setup.

+### `node10`

+The `problems/node10` sub-config forces ES2018 features supported by Node.js v10+.
+Specifically, it disallows the use of `Object.assign()` where the object spread operator could be used.

+It also sets `ecmaVersion: 2018` in the `parserOptions`, so that ESLint can parse the ES2018 syntax that Node.js v10 supports.

 ## Installation & Usage